yannaodh/sweeney-2015/README.md

-# Yann Sweeney, Jeanette Hellgren Kotaleski, Matthias H. Hennig
+# Yann Sweeney, Jeanette Hellgren Kotaleski and Matthias H. Hennig
 # A diffusive homeostatic signal maintains neural heterogeneity and responsiveness in cortical networks

 To see the code used to implement the numerical diffusion method, see code/diffusion_minimal_example.py .
 Brief instructions on how to include this in an existing brian model are contained within.